-You can develop allergies, asthma, skin rashes, coughing, sinus infections, leaky gut, brain fog, poor concentration or memory.
-They can be overloading to your system making it impossible to detoxify with the constant incoming chemicals.
+You can develop allergies, asthma, skin rashes, coughing, sinus infections, leaky gut, brain fog, poor concentration, or memory.
+They can overload your system, making it impossible to detoxify with the constant incoming chemicals.

-We will start with 7 of the most common chemicals in personal care products you will want to avoid using or eliminate using all together including formaldehyde, coal tar, petroleum, parabens, phthalates, sodium lauryl/laureth sulfate, and metalloestrogen heavy metals.
+We will start with 7 of the most common chemicals in personal care products you will want to avoid using or eliminate using altogether, including formaldehyde, coal tar, petroleum, parabens, phthalates, sodium lauryl/laureth sulfate, and metalloestrogen heavy metals.

 Formaldehyde

-Formaldehyde is a carcinogenic gas found as a preservative and within synthetics.
+Formaldehyde is a carcinogenic gas found as a preservative and in synthetics.
 Carcinogens have been recognized by scientists in formaldehyde since 1980.

-Common names for it to avoid: Sodium hydroxymethylglycinate, DMDM hydantoin, Quaternium-15, Bronopol, Urea, Diazolidinyl urea, or Formalin
+Common names for chemicals to avoid: Sodium hydroxymethylglycinate, DMDM hydantoin, Quaternium-15, Bronopol, Urea, Diazolidinyl urea, or Formalin.

 Coal Tar & Coal Tar-Derived Colors